-Trustees have ultimate, collective responsibility for directing the affairs of ANUK, ensuring that it is: solvent, well-run, and delivering its charitable outcomes for the benefit of the public for which it was set up.
+Trustees have ultimate, collective responsibility for directing the affairs of Aniridia Network, ensuring that it is: solvent, well-run, and delivering its charitable outcomes for the benefit of the public for which it was set up.

-This is a legal responsibility and there is good practice to be followed.
-Read our trustee role description and for more details the Charity Commission guidance on the responsibilities of trustees
+There are legal duties and good practice to be followed, detailed in the Charity Commission guidance on the responsibilities of trustees.

 If you would like to be a trustee fill out the trustee nomination and declaration form.